michael-hll/command-tube/README.md

             root_folder: C:\workspaces\trunk
             package_name: xxx-app
             cmd_parameters: -l
-            # Below are default hidden variables:
+            # Below two hidden variables are assigned values when tube starts:
+            S: ' ' # Its value is a space char and can't be overridden
+            TUBE_HOME: <tube-running-startup-location-path>

-            s: ' ' # Its value is a space char and can't be overridden Then you can reference any variable value via {var-name} in your tube command arguments. eg:
+        Then you can reference any variable value via {var-name} in your tube command arguments. eg:
             - PATH: {root_folder}
+            # Go to tube home directory:
+            - PATH: {TUBE_HOME}
             - COMMAND: ls {cmd_parameters}
             # The below {s:10} will be replaced by 10 space chars
             - WRITE_LINE_IN_FILE: -f file -v {s:10}any line content here

         The below commands will update the tube variables:
             - GET_XML_TAG_TEXT => xpath will be the variable name
-            - GET_FILE_KEY_VALUE => key(s) will be the variable name
+            - GET_FILE_KEY_VALUE => key will be the variable name
             - COUNT => variable parameter will be stored into tube variables
             - SET_VARIABLE => update tube variable by name value
+            - CHECK_CHAR_EXISTS => Result will be stored into tube variable

-        Note: If variable was updated from console inputs, then it will become readonly.
+        ** Note: If variable was updated from console inputs, then it will become readonly.
 ---
 ## Examples of Each Command